Marcus Grönholm: Later rally career

 In August 2008, Grönholm turned down Stobart M-Sport Ford's offer to return to the WRC to replace the injured Gigi Galli.
 It was later reported that the factory teams of Citroën and Subaru both wanted to sign him for the 2009 season.
 In December, Grönholm and Subaru were reportedly close to signing to a full 12-event program, when the team re-structured the potential deal for financial reasons to include only four events, which did not interest Grönholm.
 Soon after, Subaru announced its shock withdrawal from the series due to the economic downturn.

 Grönholm came out of retirement to contest the 2009 Rally Portugal in a Prodrive-prepared Subaru Impreza WRC2009.
 He stated that he was not aiming for the win and that "it will be fun to return [to the WRC], even in an ad hoc way, in a car that I don't know at all and after a year where I competed in some rallycross events."
 Despite this Grönholm performed well and stayed in touch with the leaders; he was in 4th position when he crashed on Saturday's opening stage, damaging the car's engine and ending his rally.

 Grönholm took part in the 2010 Rally Sweden driving a Ford Focus RS WRC 08 for Team Therminator, alongside countryman Matthias Therman.
 Grönholm was co-driven, as usual, by Timo Rautiainen.
-He finished the rally – the first round of the 2010 WRC season in 21st place after technical problems on stage 6 costing him 13 minutes making him drop down to 33rd then making all the way up again until he got to 24th place but then dropped again to 30th place because of a puncture costing him another 7 minutes.
+He finished the rally – the first round of the 2010 WRC season in 21st place after technical problems on stage 6 costing him 13 minutes making him drop down to 33rd then making all the way up again until he got to 24th place but then dropped again to 30th place because of a puncture costing him another seven minutes.

-Grönholm made a return to the wheel of a Prodrive-run rally car in September 2010 when he test drove the Mini Countryman WRC in Portugal.
+Grönholm made a return to the wheel of a Prodrive-run rally car in September 2010, when he test drove the Mini Countryman WRC in Portugal.
 Grönholm agreed to the test before taking any long-term decisions about his future.
 He also made a limited appearance in the 2019 World Rally Championship where he drove a Toyota Gazoo Racing-run Yaris under the GRX Team banner in the 2019 Rally Sweden.

 Personal life

 Grönholm lives in Ingå with his wife Teresa and their three children.
 One of them is Niclas Grönholm, who currently competes in the FIA World Rallycross Championship.
 While Grönholm is a native speaker of Swedish, he is fully bilingual with Finnish and had his pace notes in the latter language.

-He and his co-driver Timo Rautiainen are brothers-in-law.
+Grönholm and his co-driver Timo Rautiainen are brothers-in-law.
 He is the cousin of Sebastian Lindholm.

 Grönholm, along with Rautiainen, appeared in the first season of Amazing Race Suomi where they finished fifth place.